Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Journey to the Capital 02.md

   desc: This character emanates an aura of good around her
 - name : Thoughness
   desc : +3 hp, +1 hp/level
+- name : Cursed by the black blood desc : The cult's has poisoned Serene with black blood, a curse that will weaken her connection to the deity and ultimately take her life.
+Each week she rolls the d20 and if she rolls less than 18 the curse advances a stage.
 actions:
 - name : Hammer strike
   desc : Melee Attack +6 to hit, 2d4 + 2 bludgeoning damage.